josh-hs-ko/Thesis/README.md

-# Composable structures for dependently typed programming (TBD)
+# Analysis and synthesis of inductive families

-This implements, in Agda, a framework of composable datatype refinements based on [McBride's datatype ornamentation](http://personal.cis.strath.ac.uk/~conor/pub/OAAO/LitOrn.pdf).
+This implements, in Agda, a framework of composable datatype refinements and relational algebraic ornamentation based on [McBride's work on ornaments](http://personal.cis.strath.ac.uk/~conor/pub/OAAO/LitOrn.pdf).

 All files typecheck with Agda 2.3.3, but note that some files can take a very long time to typecheck.
 (The module Thesis.Ornament.SequentialComposition would bump into [an error of Agda 2.3.2](http://code.google.com/p/agda/issues/detail?id=754).)